 Appropriate for kids who have some experience with the game of basketball, and would benefit from a league that plays games as well as holds instructional practices.
 There is a player evaluation held by the coaches to determine teams.
 This league runs on Saturdays for 3 months, and everyone makes a team.
 At the conclusion of the league, all participants receive a medal, and the champions receive trophies.

-CT Kingz Basketball Program-A subsidized program that allows young men in Waterbury to try out for a spot on one of our teams.
+WBA Basketball Program-A subsidized program that allows young men and women in Waterbury to try out for a spot on one of our teams.
 These teams practice in Waterbury and play in tournaments along the Northeast.
-This gives them opportunity to play other talent in and around our area of the U.S. and be seen by college scouts.
+This gives them the opportunity to play other talent in and around our area of the U.S. and be seen by college scouts.
 They are given time for College preparation and tutoring to maintain good grades in school.
 Minimum GPA required for participation.

-Private Sports Instruction: The Y is now offering private basketball and volleyball instruction for individuals, pair of players, or small groups.
-This is a comprehensive instruction is packaged as four, or six lesions that focus on a variety of skills.
-Instruction is provide by highly qualified coaches for all ages.
+Private Sports Instruction: The Y is now offering private basketball and volleyball instruction for individuals, a pair of players, or small groups.
+This is a comprehensive instruction is packaged as four, or six lessons that focus on a variety of skills.
+Instruction is provided by highly qualified coaches for all ages.

 Youth & Teen Wellness Center

-The Greater Waterbury YMCA is proud to offer two day camps that are unmatched in customer service, the quality of programs, and most importantly caring and professional staff.
-Our staff inspire campers to learn and demonstrate positive values such as caring, honesty, respect, and responsibility through positive role modeling and recognizing important "teachable moments".
-Serving children ages 5 to 15 years of age, everyday is a safe new adventure specifically tailored towards the age of your camper.
-With activities such as archery, swimming, arts & crafts, boating, field games, nature, hiking, family nights, overnights and more, camp is sure to be a fun memorable experience.
+Waterbury YMCA is proud to offer two-day camps unmatched in customer service, quality, and most importantly, caring and professional staff.
+We inspire campers to learn and demonstrate the Y core values of caring, honesty, respect, and responsibility through positive role modeling and "teachable moments".
+Serving children 4 to 15 years of age, every day is a safe new adventure specifically tailored toward the age of your camper.
+Activities include archery, swimming, arts & crafts, boating, nature, hiking, family nights and more.

 YMCA Camp Mataucha

-Camp Mataucha serves children from families of Waterbury, Watertown, Middlebury, Southbury, Prospect, Naugatuck, Thomaston, Wolcott, Woodbury, Bethlehem, Plymouth, and other surrounding areas.
+Camp Mataucha serves children from Waterbury, Watertown, Middlebury, Southbury, Prospect, Naugatuck, Thomaston, Wolcott, Woodbury, Bethlehem, Plymouth, and other surrounding areas.